AvaPL/avapl.github.io/_posts/2022-11-11-adding-transactions-to-scala-repositories.md

 repositories and the implicit transactor which executes the transactions.

-> As doobie is built on top of cats, `ConnectionIO` already has a `Monad` instance defined which satisfies `F[_]: Monad` context bound of the service.
+> As doobie is built on top of cats, `ConnectionIO` already has a `Monad` instance defined, which satisfies `F[_]: Monad` context bound of the service.
 If you are using something else, you may have to define the instance yourself.
 {: .prompt-info }

 This allows us to swap the data access layer without touching the repositories or service code at all.
-Speaking of it...
+Speaking of the tests...

 ### Testing the service